mboissiere/CityNoise-project/README.md

 3. [Running the Program](#running-the-program)
 4. [Documentation](#documentation)

-## SSH Clone
+## Clone the project via SSH

-To clone this project from GitHub, you can use the SSH URL.
+To clone this project from GitHub, you can use a SSH key.

 Make sure you have Git installed on your machine.
 If you do not know how to configure a SSH key, a tutorial is available on GitHub.

 ```bash
 git clone git@github.com:mboissiere/CityNoise-project.git